NVIDIA/aistore/docs/ha.md

 ### Metasync

-By design AIStore does not have a centralized (SPOF) shared cluster-level metadata.
+By design, AIStore does not have a centralized (SPOF) shared cluster-level metadata.
 The metadata consists of versioned objects: cluster map, buckets (names and properties), authentication tokens.
 In AIStore, these objects are consistently replicated across the entire cluster – the component responsible for this is called [metasync](/ais/metasync.go).
 AIStore metasync makes sure to keep cluster-level metadata in-sync at all times.